Southampton Ground Gas Protection

 Sites used in the past for landfill, heavy industrial, or where petrol or oil may have leaked can also emit hazardous gases like methane or carbon dioxide.

 Each of the gases and vapours mentioned above have different properties.
 Some are asphyxiating, flammable and potentially explosive.
 Others can be toxic and, over many decades, can cause cancer.
 Some may also chemically interact with the concrete and plastic building materials, affecting the structural integrity of the building.
-They can be found in buildings and other structures above and below ground.
+They can enter buildings and other structures on and below ground level

 The different types of gases are;